Marcelo Boeck: Sporting CP

 On 30 June 2011, Boeck joined Sporting CP on a five-year deal for an undisclosed fee.
 He played second-fiddle to youth graduate and Portuguese international Rui Patrício during his spell.

 When the team celebrated winning the Supertaça Cândido de Oliveira on 10 August 2015, Boeck doused striker Islam Slimani in champagne, angering the Algerian due to his Islamic faith's prohibition of alcohol.
 The following 8 January, he extended his contract until 2018 with an option for a further year.

 Boeck appeared in 28 competitive matches in his four-and-a-half-year tenure at the Estádio José Alvalade.

 Chapecoense

 In the last days of the 2016 January transfer window, Boeck returned to his country and its Série A, joining Associação Chapecoense de Futebol who retained 50% of his sporting rights.
 He did not board LaMia Flight 2933 for the 2016 Copa Sudamericana Finals, which crashed and killed 19 of his teammates, because it was his birthday.

 Fortaleza

 Boeck moved to Fortaleza Esporte Clube in December 2016.
 He was a very important part of the squads that won two consecutive promotions from Série C, but lost his starting spot in 2019 to new signing Felipe Alves.

 Immediately after his contract expired in December 2021, the 37-year-old Boeck agreed to a one-year extension.
+He remained connected to the club after retiring, leaving his post as executive assistant on 27 January 2026.